-IG report: Former congressman attempted to “coerce” relationship with employee
+Mel Watt attempted to ‘coerce’ relationship with employee while FHFA director, IG report says

 But the report lays out several instances in which Watt told Grimes she was “gorgeous” and that he was “guilty” of having an attraction to her.
 He explained to investigators that he had called other people gorgeous and that it reflected a “friendship attraction.”
 But no other women Watt mentored had come to his D.C. apartment, investigators noted.

-In an exchange with investigators, Watt appeared to justify his out-of-office meetings with Grimes.
+In an exchange with investigators, Watt stumbled as he attempted to justify his out-of-office meetings with Grimes.
 “So you have this conversation where you talk to her about the chief of staff position and other positions alone with her in your apartment with soft music in the background, and then tell her that she’s gorgeous, you’re attracted to her, and you can draw the line.
-I don’t get it," the investigators said.
+I don’t get it,” the investigator said.

 “Look, look, look, wait, wait, wait, wait.
 Wait a minute.
 Wait a minute.
 Wait a minute,” Watt responded.
 Later he said, Grimes walked in while the music was playing.
 “What am [I] going to do?
 Cut the music off and have a conversation with her.”

-Mentoring employees has “gotten more and more difficult over the years,” Watt told investigators, “which is one reason I’m glad my term as a supervisor of anybody is about to end because it’s gotten more and more difficult to mentor people.”
+Mentoring employees has “gotten more and more difficult over the years,” Watt said, “which is one reason I’m glad my term as a supervisor of anybody is about to end because it’s gotten more and more difficult to mentor people.”

 [As world watches Kavanaugh hearing, House will hear another #MeToo story]